Mathématique: Chapter 26

 DJ: There’s no evidence of that.
 No evidence of a tactical advantage of any kind.

-DJ: Do you?
-Because I want to be very clear that whatever this nine-chevron address leads to—it might be another Atlantis or it might not be.
-It might be something like Celestis.
-It might be something worse.
-It might be a place where the Ori already are, especially if it’s outside this galaxy, which seems likely to me, given the fact that an eight-chevron address takes you to Pegasus.
+DJ: I want to be very clear that whatever this encrypted address leads to…it might be another Atlantis or it might not be.
+It might be something like Celestis with direct ties to the Ori.

 DT: Or, it might be something we can use.
-A weapon, for example.
+A ship.
+An outpost.
+A weapon.
 You’re the one who’s obsessed with finding Merlin’s—

-HL: Let’s stay on topic and try to avoid discussion of other, equally classified, areas.
+HL: Let’s try to avoid discussion of other, equally classified, areas?

 CL: I don’t see how any of this, as outlined, presents an ethical quandary.

 DJ: That’s not all there was in the database.
-Apparently in order to access this—destiny-altering concept or—
+In order to access this—

 [See attached photo-WH]

-CL: So if we want to do this—we’re going to need a person who meets these same—benchmarks?
+CL: So if we want to do this, we need a person who meets these benchmarks?

-DT: We’re also talking about the destruction of our species if we don’t find a way to combat the Ori.
-You’re damn right we’re putting this on the table.
+DT: We’re talking about the destruction of our species if we don’t find a way to combat the Ori.
+Anything and everything is on the table.

-DJ: If we do this, if anyone is going to do this—I volunteer.
-It’s going to be me.
+DJ: If we do this, if anyone does this, it should be me.
+I volunteer.

-JO: No it’s not.
-It’s going to be the best genetic candidate we have.
+JO: No you don’t.
+It’ll be the best genetic candidate we have, end of story.

 DJ: Leave Sheppard on Atlantis.
 They need him there.